 In this effective guide, Corrado patiently describes meat stock and bone broth as they apply to the diet, explaining the difference in how and when to use meat stock and bone broth, and the results you can expect from each.
 Corrado provides basic recipes for both, as well as simple, handy charts that break down the how, what, when, and why to make each one.

-With a foreword by Dr. Natasha Campbell-McBride—creator of the GAPS diet and author of the original book on the topic, Gut and Psychology Syndrome—this is an important new tool and perfect companion to Campbell-McBride’s earlier work.
+Includes a foreword by Dr. Natasha Campbell-McBride, creator of the GAPS diet and author of the original book on the topic, Gut and Psychology Syndrome: Natural Treatment for Autism, ADHD, Dyslexia, Dyspraxia, Depression, and Schizophrenia.

 About the Author

-Monica Corrado, MA, CNC, CGP, is a teaching chef and holistic Certified Nutrition Consultant.
+Monica Corrado, MA, is a teaching chef, a holistic Certified Nutrition Consultant, and a Certified GAPS Practitioner.
 With her cooking classes, lectures, and books, she has devoted her career to helping both children and adults reclaim their natural well-being through nourishing traditional food, especially those who suffer from ASD, AD/HD, Aspergers, allergies, and autoimmune disorders.
 As a dynamic speaker, consultant, and author, she’s passionate about illuminating the connection between food and well-being.
 Monica lives to give others the tools they need to cook nourishing, traditional food—as well as the knowledge and inspiration they need to teach others.
 To learn more about Monica, check out her website Simply Being Well.